ezylang/EvalEx/docs/index.md

 ### Expression can be copied and evaluated with a different set of values:

+Using a copy of the expression allows a thread-safe evaluation of that copy, without parsing the expression again.
+The copy uses the same expression string, configuration and syntax tree.
+The existing expression will be parsed to populate the syntax tree.

+Make sure each thread has its own copy of the original expression.
 ```java
 Expression expression = new Expression("a + b").with("a", 1).and("b", 2);
 Expression copiedExpression = expression.copy().with("a", 3).and("b", 4);